livingdocsIO/documentation/content/guides/authentication/azure-ad-login.md

 }

 let db
-// Update the local already existing identity to an AzureAD identity async function transferLocalIdentityToAzure (claims) {
+// create a new AzureAD identity for the existing user async function transferLocalIdentityToAzure (claims) {
   if (!db) db = require('../../app/server').db